mateuszjurewicz/notes_public/notes/English Vocabulary.md

 an ancient musical instrument, often in the form of a ram's horn, used for ancient Jewish religious purposes.
 Learned form the musical Godspell.
 - `snaggletooth` & `snaggletoothed`
 a tooth that is broken or not in alignment with the others
+- `sojourn`
+a temporary stay (as noun), or to stay somewhere temporarily.
 - `soporific`
 inducing sleep or drowsiness (e.g. motions of a train or a rocking chair).
 As a noun it refers to a substance that induce sleep.
 Can also mean "sleepy" of a person or mood.
 - `specious`